 What the Insurance Underwriters Need to Know About You

 The first avenue in obtaining a life insurance policy is fully completing the application for coverage.
-This will entail answering more basic questions such as those regarding your:
+This will entail answering more basic questions such as those regarding your personal and social situation.

 Because of your paraplegia, it is likely that the insurance company will also want additional, specific details regarding your condition.
 Therefore, you may also need to answer questions such as: